Malta Limited Liability Company

 Before the actual registration of a company, the shareholders may reserve their desired company name for a period of three months.
 The name of the company may not be already taken or similar to that of another company already registered in Malta, nor may it have a name that is deemed to be offensive or otherwise undesirable by the Registrar of Companies.
 Furthermore, in the interests of customer protection, the name may not include words denoting a particular activity that is regulated in terms of Maltese law – such as fiduciary, trustee or other similar names.

-Is there an audit requirement for Malta Limited Liability Company?
+Are there an audit requirements for a Malta Limited Liability Company?

 Presently, all Maltese companies must ensure that their financial statements are audited by a qualified and registered auditor in Malta in accordance with International Standards on Auditing.
 The auditor must also submit a report on his/her findings to the shareholders of the company at general meeting.
 A company must submit its audited financial statements to the Registrar of Companies annually, within ten months from the end of the company’s financial year, provided that for the first accounting period, the company may submit accounts covering a period of not more than eighteen months.
 Furthermore, the company may change the financial year end of the company of the current and all subsequent years by submitting the relative Form to the Registrar of Companies.
 Depending on the size and status of the company, certain information may be omitted from the submitted financial statements in the form of abridged financial statements.

-Are there any annual requirements for Malta Limited Liability Company?
+Are there any annual requirements for a Malta Limited Liability Company?

 There are a number of annual requirements that Maltese companies must adhere to, all of which may assist you with.
 Malta Limited Liability Company – requirements: